ksandstr/mung/README.md

 To run the testbench application inside a qemu-KVM virtual machine, use the provided `run.sh` script.
 To run it inside something else, or to use another root server besides `testbench`, go chuck some runes of your own.
+Proper-ish test reporting can be had from the `make check' target, which requires a few Perl packages (names from the Debian repository):

+    libmoose-perl
+    libtrycatch-perl
+    liblist-moreutils-perl

 ### Doesn't work. ###